tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

 -   JFS utilizes extents for allocating blocks for large files.
 -   Support for extended attributes in addition to standard Unix-style permissions.
--   Support for both internal and external logs (see below)
+-   Support for both internal and external logs (see below).
 -   Extremely Scalable; Consistent performance from minimum file size up to 4 petabytes.
--   Algorithms designed for high performance on very large systems
+-   Algorithms designed for high performance on very large systems.
--   Performance tuned for GNU/Linux
+-   Performance tuned for GNU/Linux.
--   Designed from the ground up to provide Transaction/Log (not an add-on)
+-   Designed from the ground up to provide Transaction/Log (not an add-on).
--   Restarts after a system failure < 1 sec
+-   Restarts after a system failure < 1 sec.
--   Proven Journaling FS technology (10+ years in AIX)
+-   Proven Journaling FS technology (10+ years in AIX).
--   Original design goals: Performance, Robustness, SMP
+-   Original design goals: Performance, Robustness, SMP.
--   Team members from the original AIX JFS Designed/Developed this File System
+-   Team members from the original AIX JFS Designed/Developed this file system.
--   Designed to operate on SMP hardware, with code optimized for at least a 4-way SMP machine
+-   Designed to operate on SMP hardware, with code optimized for at least a 4-way SMP machine.
--   TRIM support will come in the next releases (Kernel 3.7 series)
+-   TRIM support will come in the next releases (Kernel 3.7 series).

 Note:JFS uses a journal to maintain consistency of metadata only.
 Thus, only consistency of metadata (and not actual file contents) can be